 (Photo: courtesy of

 This Caterpillar is green with dense white hairs, and six reddish nobs on its back.
 It is usually attended by a number of black ants.
-It hides by day, and feeds by night on a variety of plants including :
+It hides by day, and feeds by night.
+It has been found feeding on a variety of plants including :

 The caterpillars grow to a length of about 1.5 cms.
 The pupa is brown and rough, with a length of about 1 cm.
-It is formed either on the foodplant or in the ground debris nearby.
+The skin of the final instar is left attached at the anal end.
+The pupa is formed either on the foodplant or in the ground debris nearby, and is secured by a girdle.

 The adults are pale brown on top, with a purple sheen, and pale veins.
 The female has a brighter sheen than the male.
 Underneath, they are white with a row of black dots along the wing margins.
 The butterflies have a wing span of about 3 cms.

 The butterfly is more often encountered in the open fields than the dense forest.
-It prefers to remain close to the ground.
+It prefers to fly close to the ground.

 The eggs are pale green, flattened spheres, covered in a white polygonal net.
 The eggs have a diameter of about 0.8 mm.
 They are laid singly usually in the axil of a leaf.